Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Equations of motion

-The heating parameter $H$ is the relative impact of the stochastic internal heating to the boundary driven heating, weighted appropriately by the cell height and thermal diffusivity.
-The parameter $H$ also has a significant range of physically relevant values, although not as much as the other two parameters of interest.
-Clearly $H \sim 0$ is realized when the boundary forcing dominates the internal stochastic heating (or $\gamma=0$), regardless of the cell height and thermal diffusivity of the fluid.
-Thus we are interested in determining which positive, large values of $H$ are physically viable.
-It is difficult to physically compare $\gamma$ relative to $T_1$, but we do expect that the stochastic effects will be less significant (\cite{HoSw1992}), i.e. we assume that the most influential noise can be is on the order of $\frac{\gamma}{T_1} \sim 0.1$, however this assumption is not required of our mathematical analysis.
+The heating parameter $H= \frac{\gamma\sqrt{h}}{T_1\sqrt{\kappa}}$ is the relative impact of the stochastic internal heating to the boundary driven heating, weighted appropriately by the cell height and thermal diffusivity.
+The parameter $H$ also has a significant range of physically relevant values, although it is not as obvious what that range is.
+The regime $H \sim 0$ occurs when the boundary forcing (characterized by $T_1$) dominates the internal stochastic heating (given by $\gamma=0$), modulated by the cell height and thermal diffusivity of the fluid.
+It is difficult to compare $\gamma$ relative to $T_1$, and therefore to determine which positive, large values of $H$ are physically viable.
+However, we do expect that the stochastic effects are less significant \cite{HoSw1992}.
+For our purposes we assume that the noise can be at most of the order of $\frac{\gamma}{T_1} \sim 0.01$, but this assumption is not required for our mathematical analysis.
 The other two quantities $\kappa$ and $h$ are properties of the system.
-Table \ref{table:H_values} displays these values for several different physically relevant situations wherein Rayleigh-B\'enard convection is used as a first order model.
-The given value of $H$ is computed assuming that $\gamma/T_1 = 0.1$, and thus may be adjusted, dependent on the relative strengths of the stochastic forcing to the boundary forcing.
-From this table we can see that $H$ is justifiably in the range from $0$ to $O(10)$.
+Table \ref{table:H_values} displays values of parameters for several different physically relevant situations where Rayleigh-B\'enard convection is used as the first order model.
+The values of $H$ are computed for $\gamma/T_1 = 0.01$, and may be adjusted if $\gamma/T_1$ changes.
+The table indicates that $H$ is justifiably in the range from $0$ to $10^4$.